celaphine/celaphine/README.md

 A student leader studying BS Information Technology :computer:
 --------------------------------------------------------------

 I've been studying coding for 4 years and counting.
-Also joining hackathons, ideathons and different workshops to develop my skills.
-I've created academic projects using but not limited to Laravel, MERN and Figma.
-I am interested in back-end development, yet my passion is more on designing and being creative which is applicable in front-end development.
+I also joined hackathons, ideathons, and workshops to develop my skills.
+I've created academic projects using but not limited to Laravel, MERN, and Figma.
+I am interested in back-end development, yet my passion is more on designing and being creative which is applicable to front-end development.

 * 🌍  I'm based in the Philippines
 * ✉️  You can contact me at [julianadinemalagueno@gmail.com](mailto:julianadinemalagueno@gmail.com)